Bebe Rexha Flaunts Her Curves In Skintight Black Bodysuit

-Singer Bebe Rexha is a lady with delicious curves and she is flaunting her buzzworthy figure in her latest Instagram shot.
-She is kicking off the “Happiness Begins Tour” this week alongside the Jonas Brothers and it certainly looks as if she is ready to rock it.
+Singer Bebe Rexha is a lady with delicious curves, and she is flaunting her buzzworthy figure in her latest Instagram shot.
+She is kicking off the “Happiness Begins Tour” this week alongside the Jonas Brothers, and it certainly looks as if she is ready to rock it.

 Rexha shared the sexy photo to her Instagram page Wednesday morning.
 Bebe was wearing a sleek body-hugging black outfit that perfectly accentuated her sultry hourglass figure.
-The singer had her blonde hair slicked back into a low ponytail with a side part and she wore a bold choker necklace to finish the look.
+The singer had her blonde hair slicked back into a low ponytail with a side part, and she wore a bold choker necklace to finish the look.

 Bebe kept the caption simple, noting that she was in Miami and ready for the first stop in the big tour.
-She is opening for the Jonas Brothers on this new tour and her fans can tell based on this photo that she is going to give her fans quite the show.
+She is opening for the Jonas Brothers on this new tour, and her fans can tell based on this photo that she is going to give them quite the show.

-The “Call You Mine” singer has nearly 9 million followers on Instagram and they immediately went wild for this look.
+The “Call You Mine” singer has nearly 9 million followers on Instagram, and they immediately went wild for this look.
 Within only a couple of hours or so of being on Rexha’s page, Bebe’s sultry shot had more than 120,000 likes.
-It also received more than 870 comments in that short time period and the consensus seems to be that she looks absolutely stunning.
+It also received more than 870 comments in that short time period with the consensus being that she looks absolutely stunning.

 The 29-year-old singer looks absolutely gorgeous in this shot, but her fans know that Bebe has struggled to find her place in terms of the entertainment industry and fashion.
 As Rexha shared recently in an interview with Yahoo!
 Lifestyle, she has felt pressure regarding her body size in an industry that tends to cater to smaller sizes.